amillard/tax_myPHAGE/README.md

     ├── query.fasta                                      <- Input fasta file
     ├── similarities.tsv                                 <- Similarities to the closest relatives
     ├── top_right_matrix.tsv                             <- Top right matrix of similarity to closest relatives (same as heatmap)
-    └── viridic                                          <- VIRIDIC-like analysis
+    └── pmv                                              <- VIRIDIC-like analysis
-        ├── viridic_in.fa                                <- Input fasta file
+        ├── pmv_in.fa                                    <- Input fasta file
-        ├── viridic_in.fa.blastn_vs2_self.tab.gz         <- Blastn output of the input fasta file against itself ├── viridic_in.fa.genus_species_clusters.tsv     <- Clusters of the closest relatives ├── viridic_in.fa.ndb                            <- Blastn database of the closest relatives
+        ├── pmv_in.fa.blastn_vs2_self.tab.gz             <- Blastn output of the input fasta file against itself ├── pmv_in.fa.genus_species_clusters.tsv         <- Clusters of the closest relatives ├── pmv_in.fa.ndb                                <- Blastn database of the closest relatives
-        ├── viridic_in.fa.nhr
+        ├── pmv_in.fa.nhr
-        ├── viridic_in.fa.nin
+        ├── pmv_in.fa.nin
-        ├── viridic_in.fa.njs
+        ├── pmv_in.fa.njs
-        ├── viridic_in.fa.not
+        ├── pmv_in.fa.not
-        ├── viridic_in.fa.nsq
+        ├── pmv_in.fa.nsq
-        ├── viridic_in.fa.ntf
+        ├── pmv_in.fa.ntf
-        └── viridic_in.fa.nto
+        └── pmv_in.fa.nto
 ```

 ##### Output files explained